GSA/search-gov-website/about/updates/roadmap/FY20Q4-roadmap.md

 At Search.gov we aim to provide an excellent public search experience, a self-service search administration experience, and a rock-solid secure and compliant infrastructure to support it all, while keeping the cost of search down, government-wide.

-We know it’s helpful for you, our partners at federal agencies, to know what we have planned for our service, to support your planning for your own web platforms.
+We know it's helpful for you, our partners at federal agencies, to know what we have planned for our service, to support your planning for your own web platforms.
 This roadmap shows what we are working on now, and what we plan to be working after that.
-We’ll update this roadmap quarterly.
+We'll update this roadmap quarterly.

-## FY 20 Q4: July &ndash; September 2020
+## FY 2020 Q4: July&ndash;September 2020

 ### Now

 * **Finalize click tracking in the Results API**
   * For customers using the results API, we are working to include more features that are available for our users who use the hosted results page.
-Soon we’ll have a way to feed click data into our analytics for your reporting needs, and it will also allow us to use that data as a ranking factor in our relevance algorithm.
+Soon we'll have a way to feed click data into our analytics for your reporting needs, and it will also allow us to use that data as a ranking factor in our relevance algorithm.

 * **Security and Privacy**
   * We will be adding redaction logic to our search analytics to protect personal information that may be entered by searchers.